use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/custom.md

         }
     }

-    /// Removing a value from the map decreases it's length by one. pub fn remove(&mut self, key: &K) {
+    /// Removing a value from the map decreases its length by one. pub fn remove(&mut self, key: &K) {
         if self.values.take(key).is_some() {
             self.length -= 1